Friday of Week 1 of Ordinary time – Gospel

 Then, four men arrived carrying a paralytic friend.
 They were anxious to get to Jesus.
 Seeing no way in, they went up by the outside staircase and on to the flat roof, removed a few tiles, and let the man down right at the feet of Jesus.

-In these times, we are beginning to realise that there can be a link between our sicknesses and the way we act and relate with people.
+In our time, we realise that there can be a link between physical illness and the way we act and relate with people.
 We know that there is a mutual influence between our thinking and our attitudes, feelings and behaviour.
-Some sicknesses can be psychosomatic, the result of stress or an imbalance in our relationships with others, our work, our environment.
+Some sicknesses can be psychosomatic, the result of stress or an imbalance in our relationships with others, our work or our environment.
 The words holiness, wholeness, health and healing all have a common root.
 The whole person, one in whom all parts are in perfect harmony, is the truly holy person.

 That wholeness is something we need to pray and work for.
 The paralysed man represents all those who are paralysed in other ways, who are not able to behave with the freedom that a well-integrated person has.
 And that integration and wholeness concerns our relations with others, with ourselves, with our environment and, of course, with God.